yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01b-Advanced_CPP.md

-# Section 05 - Disallow Functions
+# Section 05 - Disallowing Compiler Generated Methods
 Last time we've talked about the four methods that the compiler automatically generated for us if we don't create them ourselves.
 The ***copy constructor***, the ***copy assignement operator***, the ***destructor*** and the ***default constructor***.
 That is nice.
 It save us some effort and time to create them.
 However, the ***compiler generated methods*** are not always useful.
 And sometimes, they are even dangerous to use.

+### Disallowing Compiler Generated Default Constructor
 For example, we have a class `OpenFile`, which represent a file being opened.
-Since the compiler will automatically generated the default constructor for us.
-I can do `OpenFile f`, and this will call the compiler generated default method:
+Since the compiler will automatically generated the default constructor for us, I can do `OpenFile f`.
+And this will call the ***compiler generated default constuctor***:
 ```
 class OpenFile {
 };